Multi-currency cards are a low-fee, prepaid alternative to cash and traditional bank cards that are designed to be used abroad

-Most prepaid multi-currency cards are free to purchase (a minimum initial top-up of around £50 is usually required) and are suitable for everyone from solo travellers and couples to families and large groups.
+Most prepaid travel cards are free to purchase (a minimum initial top-up of around £50 is usually required) and are suitable for everyone from solo travellers and couples to families and large groups.
 Multiple cards can be linked to the same account which is perfect for families on a budget and any left-over currency at the end of your trip can be converted back into Pounds, usually at the rate you bought it at.

 So how are prepaid multi-currency cards different?
 Well most card providers we compare offer far better exchange rates than UK banks which means you'll get a better deal right from the start.
 As for the transaction fees - prepaid cards offer much lower or even no transaction fees (FX fees) so you only pay what you see and nothing else.
 You'll have to compare our prepaid cards to see which one is best for you - some charge FX fees but withdrawing money from an ATM is free.
 Some offer no FX fees but charge for cash withdrawals.
-Some cards charge for both and some charge for neither so be sure you have a good look at our comparison table above.